-If you’ve been experiencing frequent headaches, aching facial pain, clicking in your jaw, or other issues that could be attributed to your jaw joint, then you’ll be able to find relief here at Koala® Center for Sleep and TMJ Disorders.
+If you’ve been experiencing frequent headaches, aching facial pain, clicking in your jaw, or other issues that could be attributed to your jaw joint, then you’ll be able to find relief here at Koala® Center For Sleep & TMJ Disorders.
 We have many clinics throughout the United States to help us help more Americans with their TMJ symptoms and TMJ disorders, and even their sleep quality.
 If you believe you’re suffering from an issue related to your temporomandibular joint, then read on to learn more about symptoms and reach out to one of our locations today.

 So many Americans suffer from issues and disorders related to their temporomandibular joint (TMJ).
 In fact, over 35 million Americans have symptoms, but many of these people attribute the symptoms to a busy, stressful lifestyle, so these people might not take the symptoms seriously.
 However, symptoms can lead to a TMJ disorder, so it’s important to have them checked out by a professional.
 Some of the common TMJ symptoms include: